Sample Answer

 Business Speech: Global Stakeholders and Corporate Social Responsibility CSR

-In this assignment you will create a 3-5 minute video presentation that examines one or two concepts or lessons that have had the greatest impact on you from this course.
-Describe the context for the concept/lesson, explain what was learned from the perspective of your worldview, and then articulate how that learning will influence your leadership and decision making.
+In this assignment, you will create a 3-5 minute video presentation that examines one or two concepts or lessons that have impacted you most from this course.
+Describe the context for the concept/lesson, explain what was learned from the perspective of your worldview, and then articulate how that learning will influence your leadership and decision-making.

 Global Stakeholders and Corporate Social Responsibility CSR

-Please see the Technology Quick Guides module in the course-level Dashboard for instructions on how to record and post a video.
-Be sure to host your video on a site such as YouTube and only submit the link to your video, not the entire video file.
+Please see the Technology Quick Guides module in the course-level Dashboard for instructions on recording and posting a video.
+Be sure to host your video on a site such as YouTube and only submit the link to your video, not the entire file.

 Topic: Global Stakeholders and Corporate Social Responsibility CSR

-In this final session we will look at business ethics as it relates to international business and corporate social responsibility (CSR).
+In this final session, we will examine business ethics related to international business and corporate social responsibility (CSR).
 Perhaps there are no more controversial areas in business than so-called “social responsibility.”
-Simply defining the term “social responsibility” will create rancor among groups with competing views.
-We will have the opportunity to exercise our objective critical thinking skills in evaluation and discussing those divergent views.
+Simply defining “social responsibility” will create resentment among groups with competing views.
+We can exercise our objective, critical thinking skills in evaluating and discussing those divergent views.

 “When in Rome, do as the Romans do” — is this a valid ethical perspective?
-Throughout this course we have addressed such issues as absolute (apodictic) truth, moral relativism, and situational ethics.
-Our views on those issues will be brought to their boiling point in this session.
-The idea of leadership as stewardship will have far reaching implications as we deal with these issues and develop our positions on these matters.
-One thing is certain, in the global economy in which we operate, ignoring the issue is not an option.
+Throughout this course, we have addressed such issues as absolute (apodictic) truth, moral relativism, and situational ethics.
+This session will bring our views on those issues to their boiling point.
+Leadership as stewardship will have far-reaching implications as we deal with these issues and develop our positions.
+One thing is sure: ignoring the issue is not an option in the global economy in which we operate.

 Topic Outcomes: